Bucky24/DungeonDashers2/docs/character.md

 | skills | A map of skill name to Skill |
 | scripts | An array of file paths to scripts used for the Object.
 If you have a script as part of an Event and it is not listed here, it will not be loaded |
 | slots | An array of Slot objects.
 This provides info on where Equipment can be added. |
+| sounds | A map with key being the sound name and value being a Sound (relative to the module folder).
+Some keys are used by the system (see the entry in entity.md for more)

 ## Skill